zbabac/VCT/README.md

 		In that case, both check boxes can be used, but, BE CAREFUL, or the result may not be satisfactory!
 		If you load audio file (mp3, aac, etc.), those 2 check boxes are ignored, but they can be set as preparations for the next bunch of files loaded via "Multiple Input Files".

+		In any case, if using "Multiple Input Files" option to load bunch of files to be encoded with same options, you MUST SET ALL OPTIONS FIRST, THEN CLICK TO LOAD FILES.

+		NOTE FOR LINUX: Please go to the bottom of this readme to see how to install.
+		Source code for Linux is the same, but check file Form1.cs and commented lines marked with "Linux".

 VCT is frontend for ffmpeg tool which I believe, is the greatest tool for video/audio files manipulation It is command line tool, so it may be inconvenient for those users that can only work with some kind of GUI.